SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

     * User can find all social media links and contact information within the footer of every page.
     * User will receive a 404 Page on their screen if they attempt to direct to a page which does not exist.
   * Future Features:
-    * Add the ability to schedule a collection without having to directly contact the company.
+    * Add the ability to schedule an induction session for the gym online.
-    * Add a sign up/sign in page for users to be able to track the status of orders or collections.
+    * Add a sign up/sign in page for users to be able to store and view infromation about their gym sessions and classes.

 * #### Skeleton
   * Wireframes: